Sammaye/yii2-advanced-template/README.md

 This will in turn compress to the specification defined within the `common/wigets/AllAssets.php` file.

+### Sign in by email address

+I have changed the login form to work by email address instead of username.
+This seems far more appropiate for many sites where quite a lot of time you don't actually take a username.

 ## Sign up, Login and Reset Password

 All of the user normal user functions of: